Questions about the course

 These resources will help:

-- The AP Calculus AB and AP Calculus BC Course and Exam Description (.pdf/5.92MB) is the core document for this course.
-It clearly lays out the course content and describes the exam and the AP Program in general.
+- The AP Calculus AB Course and Exam Description (.pdf/5.92MB) defines the course.
 If you only download one thing this year, make this it.

 - Course Planning and Pacing Guides demonstrate how various teachers plan and pace their courses.

-- Watch these course overview modules give you a guided tour of the AP Program and the AP Calculus courses and exams.
+- Course overview modules give you a guided tour of the AP Program and the AP Calculus courses and exams.

-- Professional development such as one-day workshops and AP Summer Institutes are great for novices and experts alike.
+- Professional development such as one-day workshops, specialty conferences, and weeklong AP Summer Institutes are helpful for novices and experts alike.